XinranTaoAngela/path_optimization_Algorithm/README.md

 * The [map](src\Boston_NY.html) is created in html format.

-* There is also [a colab link](https://colab.research.google.com/drive/1VlTgZ04feo7zAJzSfw8GMtCSx9Q79-FT#scrollTo=GGtjydhGliMF) for the interactive code.

 ## Links to Resources

 * Report: [Report in pdf](docs/CS5800_final_project.pdf) and [its source file(.TeX)](src/CS5800_final_project.TeX)